 Many returning hostages struggle to know when and how best to return to work.
 Some may want a long period of rehabilitation, while others might want to go back to work straight away.
 This is a personal choice and everyone is different.
 Try to pace yourself and take notice of how you feel mentally and physically.
 You will need to liaise with your employer as both you and they need to make sure that you return to work when it is right for you.

 Return to work interview

-When you do return to work, it is advisable to request a ‘return to work interview’, where you can talk through issues, such as the number of hours you will work, the types of tasks you will do and any challenges you might face.
-Some former hostages want to discuss their changed levels of concentration, dealing with stress, or having to travel overseas.
+Prior to your return to work, it is advisable to request a ‘return to work interview’, where you can talk through issues, such as the number of hours you will work, the types of tasks you will do and any challenges you might face.
+Some former hostages want to discuss their changed levels of concentration, how they may deal with stress, or having to travel overseas.
 If having these discussions seems like a difficult task, ask if a colleague or friend can accompany you to the meeting.

 Managing your return

-When you have returned to work, try not to put too much pressure on yourself in order to appear that you are coping well.
+When you have returned to work, try not to put too much pressure on yourself and be prepared for some things being more difficult than you expected.
 If you are having problems, talk them through with your manager as soon as possible so you can find a way through them.
 It might be a good idea to ask for your organisation to select a point of contact for you outside your management line.
 This might enable you to open up more about how you are doing.
-Hostage International can help to advise you on how best to organise your return to work and support you along the way.

 Your employer has a say in when you return as well.
 If you do not feel comfortable with the time off they have given you, try and set up a constructive dialogue with them so you can understand their reasoning.
 If you do not feel comfortable having these discussions, ask if someone can accompany or represent you.

 Handling the impact of trauma and physical health on your ability to work

 You may encounter challenges that impact on your return to work.
 Your concentration may be affected or you may experience difficulty dealing with everyday stress, such as rush hour transport.